13 Mart 2009

 27 Şubat 2009

+You cannot have autocratically-elected democracy, but you can always have the opposite.
 For Recep Tayyip Erdoğan, the prime minister, democracy is all about arithmetic, i.e. merely the numbers and percentages of votes cast.
 For Turkey’s European friends it is all about men in uniform.
 Both obsessions are wrong, and no one will be happy about the democracy Turkey will eventually have invented.
 Mr. Erdoğan thinks elections would suffice to make Turkey a democracy.
 For Brussels, Turkey is a democracy as long as the military does not intervene in politics.
 Sadly, Russia is not a democracy in the true meaning of the term although it holds democratic elections.
 Nor is Saudi Arabia a democracy because the Saudi military leadership does not have a role in politics.

 In democracies, governance is transparent, corruption allegations are thoroughly investigated, partisanism and nepotism are hardly the norm.
 Anti-government protestors are not brutally beaten by the police, arrested on the spot and prosecuted immediately.